alicechang29/jobly-react/tickets.md

 22. should not initialize a fetch request when login page is rendered -- DONE

+23. Keeping the token in api.js is much better!
+    - Keep the token in api.js makes it hold the token resposibility only in the api.
+App doesn't need to know about it at all!

 # LEARNING
 For search forms, can keep the state of the input and not clear it out